social-media-ethics-automation/book/book_contents/_build/html/_sources/ch02_definitions/02_ethics/03_ethics_frameworks.md

 - Something is right or wrong because God(s) said so.
 - [Euthyphro Dilemma](https://en.wikipedia.org/wiki/Euthyphro_dilemma): “Is the pious [action] loved by the gods because it is pious, or is it pious because it is loved by the gods?”
 (Socrates, 400s BCE Greece)
   - If the gods love an action because it is morally good, then it is good because it follows some other ethics framework.
 If we can figure out which ethics framework the gods are using, then we can just apply that one ourselves without the gods.
-  - If, on the other hand, an action is morally good because it is loved by the gods, then it doesn’t matter whether it makes sense under any ethics framework, and it is pointless to use ethics frameworks.
+  - If, on the other hand, an action is morally good because it is loved by the gods, then it doesn’t matter whether it makes sense under any ethics framework, and it is pointless to use ethics frameworks.[^divine_command_footnote]

+[^divine_command_footnote]: As an example of how religion and divine command theory can work with other frameworks, let's consider a few different versions of Christian thinking.
+In the white Evangelical Christian community the authors grew up in, we often tried to figure out deontology-type rules based on Bible verses (e.g., based on [Exodus 20:16](https://www.biblegateway.com/passage/?search=Exodus+20%3A16&version=NIV), we might conclude that lying is always wrong regardless of the consequences).
+But this is quite different from the Archbishop [Desmond Tutu](https://en.wikipedia.org/wiki/Desmond_Tutu) who helped popularize Ubuntu philosophy globally and chaired the [Truth and Reconciliation Commission](https://en.wikipedia.org/wiki/Truth_and_Reconciliation_Commission_(South_Africa)), or [George E. Tinker](https://en.wikipedia.org/wiki/George_Tinker) of the [Osage Nation](https://en.wikipedia.org/wiki/Osage_Nation), who wrote [American Indian Liberation: A Theology of Sovereignty](https://www.amazon.com/American-Indian-Liberation-Theology-Sovereignty/dp/1570758050).

 ### [Egoism](https://plato.stanford.edu/entries/egoism/)